 The remaining 25% of your mark on this coursework will be determined by the instructors' evaluation of the correctness of the algorithm and completeness of explanation you provide in the design document you submit.

-If you have any problems with submitting the coursework, please contact the instructor.
+If you have any problems with submitting the coursework, please contact the class staff in a private Ed post.

 Late Work Policy